skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  Reinforcement Learning based cooperative longitudinal control for reducing traffic oscillations and improving platoon stability
  Fair collaborative vehicle routing: A deep multi-agent reinforcement learning approach(partc 2023)
 ### Decentralized with Coordination
-_definition:This allows the vehicles to directly communicate with all neighboring vehicles having access to local knowledge aiming to plan maneuvers._
+ A control strategy for merging a single vehicle into a platoon at highway on-ramps(partc 2022) Safe autonomous lane changes and impact on traffic flow in a connected vehicle environment(partc 2023) _definition:This allows the vehicles to directly communicate with all neighboring vehicles having access to local knowledge aiming to plan maneuvers._
  A platoon-based cooperative optimal control for connected autonomous vehicles at highway on-ramps under heavy traffic(partc 2023)
  Make space to change lane: A cooperative adaptive cruise control lane change controller(partc 2022)